syncs-usyd/SUITSApi/README.md

 (Don't try to use sqlite because it doesn't have good support for foreign key constraints.)

-It is recommended to run this api in a `venv`.
-The following steps should get it running:

 NOTE: currently migrating to TypeScript, so this will be updated

 3. Check your database connection: